 If you thought New York’s Central Park was cool, just wait until you see Mexico City’s 686 hectare Chapultepec Park, or the Bosques de Chapultepec.
 Dating back to ancient Aztec times, when the park served as a royal retreat, the trees of the Chapultepec forest are often referred to as the city’s lungs.

 Worried About Safety in Mexico City?
-It’s probably safer than you think from a crime perspective, but still be sure to insure your Mexico vacation.
+Mexico City is safer than you probably think from a crime perspective, but still be sure to insure your Mexico vacation.
 Personally, I use and love World Nomads, but do your own research.